Texy/Weather-Station/README.md

-# From 24th March 2016 these instructions are superseded...
-by the guides and tutorials at [https://github.com/raspberrypilearning/weather\_station\_guide](https://github.com/raspberrypilearning/weather_station_guide) (published at [www.raspberrypi.org/weather-station](www.raspberrypi.org/weather-station))
+To be used in conjunction with the guides and tutorials at [https://github.com/raspberrypilearning/weather\_station\_guide](https://github.com/raspberrypilearning/weather_station_guide) (published at [www.raspberrypi.org/weather-station](www.raspberrypi.org/weather-station))

-This repo is for code and technical stuff.
+This repo is for code and technical stuff specifically for Texy's weather station shield.

 ----------